BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/storages-api.md

 ## Indexing

-All the API calls modifying a storage (creation, update, tagging, deprecation) can specify whether the storage should be indexed synchronously or in the background.
+All the API calls modifying a storage (creation, update, deprecation) can specify whether the storage should be indexed synchronously or in the background.
 This behaviour is controlled using `indexing` query param, which can be one of two values:

 - `async` - (default value) the storage will be indexed asynchronously